LongMa319/SRRP/README.md

 # SRRP
-The code for the paper ''Low-Light Image Enhancement via Self-Reinforced Retinex Projection Model''
+This is the official code for the paper ''Low-Light Image Enhancement via Self-Reinforced Retinex Projection Model''